 A committee of the U.K. Parliament has issued a report endorsing the promotion of e-cigarettes to smokers, and calling for review of some vaping products restrictions.
-The report also rejects the idea that vaping acts as a gateway to smoking among British youth.
+The report also rejects the idea that using e-juice and vape pens acts as a gateway to smoking among British youth.

 The report, from the House of Commons Science and Technology Committee, follows months of testimony from public health and scientific experts, and representatives from tobacco control organizations, and the vaping industry and consumer community.
 The committee is chaired by MP Norman Lamb of North Norfolk.

 Some of the recommendations can’t be acted upon until the U.K. leaves the European Union, since the rules are part of the EU’s Tobacco Products Directive (TPD).
 The nicotine strength and tank size limits, and the advertising restrictions are all mandated by the TPD.
 The snus ban is also part of EU tobacco regulations.
 (Snus is Swedish smokeless tobacco that has been shown to carry no discernible risk.)

 Last year’s official English tobacco control plan also urged reconsideration of some of the TPD-mandated restrictions on vaping products.
 But that plan only includes England, not the rest of the U.K. (which also includes Scotland, Wales, and Northern Ireland).

 The report urges a more efficient process for licensing medical e-cigarettes, which some in the vaping community have viewed skeptically, seeing pharmaceutical e-cigs as a threat to the consumer vaping market.
 Of course, they may also just be another option for smokers — and one that doctors might embrace more readily.

 The committee also recognizes that mentally ill people smoke at much higher rates than the general public, and should benefit from the lower risk of vaping to themselves and bystanders.
 Many NHS hospitals currently ban smoking and vaping on their grounds.